-By phone: Call Bank of America at (800) 276-9939.
-Say or enter your full account number.
-Enter your personal information for verification when prompted (e.g. your SSN, zip code or the phone number associated with your application).
+By phone: Call (800) 276-9939.
+Next, say or enter your full account number.
+Then, enter your personal information for verification when prompted (e.g. your SSN, zip code, or the phone number associated with your application).

 To activate a credit card, call the number on the back of the card or go to the website listed on the activation sticker attached to the card.
 Credit card activation typically requires the credit card number, the security code (CVV), or both.